port19x/geiser-overlay/README.md

 ### Installation

-`geiser-overlay` is available on MELPA.
+`geiser-overlay` is available on MELPA and MELPA Stable.

 Install it like you would any other emacs package.